-One by one, other new facilities within the Student Center opened as a brand new fitness center with state-of-the-art equipment, a new game room complete with TVs, pool tables and more, banquet facilities for up to 400 people, a movie theater with surround sound, a new bookstore called "AU Outfitters" and retail food centers featuring Chick-fil-A, Einstein Brothers Bagels came on line in September.
+One by one, other new facilities within the Student Center opened as a brand new fitness center with state-of-the-art equipment, a new game room complete with TVs, pool tables and more, banquet facilities for up to 400 people, a movie theater with surround sound, a new bookstore called "AU Outfitters" and retail food centers featuring Chick-fil-A and Einstein Brothers Bagels came on line in September.

 By October, student government, student development, career services and other offices were filled and students began greeting visitors in a brand new welcome center in front of a giant media wall.
 To say the Student Center has transformed life on the AU campus would be an understatement!

 Below you can read the background and story of our advancing construction, but here is the latest news on the projects:

 - Summer 2015 witnessed the completion of three wonderful facilities – a new softball stadium, a new tennis center, and a new outdoor recreational swimming pool.
 All these facilities are located on the emerging Athletic Campus

 Projects post-Thrift Library, 2007

 The library was followed by the construction of five new residence halls to accommodate more students who want to live on campus.
 Concurrently, the University completed the renovation and refurbishment of numerous deferred maintenance projects that together represent the most significant season of campus improvement in decades.